Spectra of Jacobi operators via connection coefficient matrices: Introduction

 and $J$ is a Jacobi operator of the form $J = \Delta + K$, where $K$ is compact.
-This follows many other studies of this class of operators such as those in \cite{damanik2006jost1,damanik2006jost2,dombrowski1986orthogonal,dubbs2015infinite,gamboa2016sum,geronimo1980scattering,killip2003sum,nevai1992compact,van1990asymptotics,van1991orthogonal,van1994chebyshev,van1989asymptotics}.
-One major application of this class of operators is their link to Schr\"odinger operators in quantum theory.
-A Jacobi operator of this form is a discrete Schr\"odinger equation on the natural numbers with a potential which decays to zero at positive infinity \cite{simon1979trace}.
-Another reason to study this class of operators is that the Jacobi operators for the classical Jacobi polynomials, useful across numerical analysis, are of this form \cite{olverDLMF}.
+In the discrete Schr\"odinger operator setting, $K$ is a diagonal potential function which decays to zero at infinity \cite{simon1979trace}.
+Another reason this class of operators is well studied is because the Jacobi operators for the classical Jacobi polynomials are of this form \cite{olverDLMF}.
+Since scaling and shifting by the identity operator affects the spectrum in a trivial way, results about these Jacobi operators $J$ apply to all Jacobi operators which are compact perturbations of a Toeplitz operator ({\it Toeplitz-plus-compact}).

-The spectral theory of Toeplitz operators such as $\Delta$ is well-understood \cite{bottcher2013analysis}.
-The spectral measure of $\Delta$ is the semi-circle $\mu_\Delta(s) = \frac{2}{\pi}(1-s^2)^{\frac12}$ (restricted to $[-1,1]$), and its orthonormal polynomials are the Chebyshev polynomials of the second kind, $U_k(s)$.
-We prove the following more specific theorems about the spectra of this class of Jacobi operators $J$, and by an appropriate scaling and shifting by the identity, that of all Jacobi operators which are Toeplitz-plus-compact.
+The spectral theory of Toeplitz operators such as $\Delta$ is known explicitly \cite{bottcher2013analysis}.
+The spectral measure of $\Delta$ is the semi-circle $\d\mu_\Delta(s) = \frac{2}{\pi}(1-s^2)^{\frac12}$ (restricted to $[-1,1]$), and the orthonormal polynomials are the Chebyshev polynomials of the second kind, $U_k(s)$.
+We prove the following new results.

-If $J$ is a \emph{finite rank perturbation} of $\Delta$, i.e. there exists $n$ such that
+If $J$ is a Jacobi operator which is a \emph{finite rank perturbation} of $\Delta$ ({\it Toeplitz-plus-finite-rank}), i.e. there exists $n$ such that

-\begin{itemize} \item Theorem \ref{thm:connectioncoeffs}: The connection coefficient matrix $C_{J\to\Delta}$ can be decomposed into $C_{\rm Toe} + C_{\rm fin}$ where $C_{\rm Toe}$ is Toeplitz, upper triangular and has bandwidth $2n-1$, and the entries of $C_{\rm fin}$ are zero outside the $n-1 \times 2n-1$ principal submatrix. \item Theorem \ref{thm:joukowskimeasure}: Let $c$ be the Toeplitz symbol of $C_{Toe}$.
-It is a degree $2n-1$ polynomial with $r \leq n$ roots inside the complex unit disc, all of which are simple.
+\begin{itemize} \item Theorem \ref{thm:connectioncoeffs}: The connection coefficient matrix $C_{J\to\Delta}$ can be decomposed into $C_{\rm Toe} + C_{\rm fin}$ where $C_{\rm Toe}$ is Toeplitz, upper triangular and has bandwidth $2n-1$, and the entries of $C_{\rm fin}$ are zero outside the $n-1 \times 2n-1$ principal submatrix. \item Theorem \ref{thm:joukowskimeasure}: Let $c$ be the Toeplitz symbol of $C_{\rm Toe}$.
+It is a degree $2n-1$ polynomial with $r \leq n$ roots inside the complex open unit disc $\mathbb{D}$, all of which are real and simple.
 The spectrum of $J$ is